 A pioneering Black British comic whose sharp, character-driven humor carved a unique space in UK television and inspired a generation of performers.

-Born in Saint Kitts and raised in London, Felix Dexter arrived on the comedy scene with a quiet force, becoming a foundational figure in the 1990s wave of Black British talent.
-He was a core member of the groundbreaking BBC sketch show 'The Real McCoy,' where his gift for mimicry and creating vivid, often satirical characters shone.
-Dexter’s career was a tapestry of performance, moving seamlessly from stand-up to acclaimed radio series like 'The Lenny Henry Show' and memorable television roles in 'Absolutely Fabulous' and 'The Crouches.'
-His work, characterized by its intelligence and warmth, never shouted but always resonated, offering a nuanced portrayal of the Black British experience that was both specific and universally funny.
-His untimely death in 2013 left a distinct void in the cultural landscape.
+Felix Dexter was a core member of the BBC sketch show 'The Real McCoy,' where his gift for mimicry and satirical characters shone.
+Born in Saint Kitts and raised in London, he became a foundational figure in the 1990s wave of Black British talent.
+His career moved from stand-up to radio series like 'The Lenny Henry Show' and television roles in 'Absolutely Fabulous' and 'The Crouches.'
+His work offered a nuanced portrayal of the Black British experience that was both specific and universally funny.
+He died in 2013.

 1946–1964